abhinavsricharan/VAC-YoloV8/README.md

-Integration with IoT sensors for vehicle-to-infrastructure communication AI-driven predictive traffic modeling for congestion avoidance Expansion to multi-city deployments with centralized cloud systems Voice-enabled navigation system for ambulance drivers
+Integration with IoT sensors for vehicle-to-infrastructure communication AI-driven predictive traffic modeling for congestion avoidance Expansion to multi-city deployments with centralized cloud systems Voice-enabled navigation system for ambulance drivers.